veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 2. Use the API to generate a user key for [the controller]({{< relref "Anka Build Cloud/working-with-controller-and-API.md#user-key-management" >}}) and also [the registry]({{< relref "Anka Build Cloud/working-with-registry-and-API.md#user-key-management" >}}). **KEEP THIS SECRET.**

-3. You can now use the key and ID to communicate with the Controller and/or Registry as well as generate a TAP session/token which can be used to make API calls from your client/software.
+3. You can now use the key and ID to communicate with the Controller and/or Registry through the `ankacluster join` command, `anka registry`, or in your client (through a TAP session/token) to the APIs.

 {{< hint warning >}}
 Each UAK can have one or more TAP generated sessions.
 This means you can generate a single UAK for a single piece of software which is deployed multiple times, and each software instance will get its own TAP generated session, independent from the others, but using the same key.
 An example of this is having a single UAK for all of your Anka Nodes to use when joining.